What is the legal definition of abuse in South Carolina?

 - a spouse or ex-spouse;

-- someone who you have a child in common with; or
+- someone with whom you have a child in common; or

 Note: If the acts of the abuser do not fit in this definition, or if you don’t have the required relationship with the abuser, you may still be eligible for a restraining order against stalking or harassment.
 See our Restraining Orders Against Stalking or Harassment page for more information.